jpype-project/jpype/doc/userguide.rst

 Python Threads
 --------------

-For the most part, Python threads based on OS level threads (i.e. Posix threads) will work without problem.
+For the most part, Python threads based on OS level threads (i.e. POSIX threads) will work without problem.
 The only challenge is how Java sees threads.
 In order to operate on a Java method, the calling thread must be attached to Java.
 Failure to attach a thread will result in a segmentation fault.
 It used